094459/newsletter-oss-projects/README.md

 [eks-shared-subnets](https://aws-oss.beachgeek.co.uk/3k2) this sample code demonstrates how a central networking team in an enterprise can create and share the VPC Subnets from their own AWS Account with other Workload Specific accounts.
 So that, Application teams can deploy and manage their own EKS clusters and related resources in those Subnets. (#184)

+**fargate-on-demand**

+[fargate-on-demand](https://aws-oss.beachgeek.co.uk/3mv) this repo provides the code that shows you how you can cost optimise your container applications and then control scale down (or up) as needed.
+Yoanna Krasteva has put together a blog post that provides you with why and how you can configure this in the post, [Cost saving with AWS Fargate On-Demand](https://aws-oss.beachgeek.co.uk/3mw).(#188)

+**llrt**

+[llrt](https://aws-oss.beachgeek.co.uk/3mm) - Low Latency Runtime (LLRT) is a lightweight JavaScript runtime designed to address the growing demand for fast and efficient Serverless applications.
+LLRT offers up to over 10x faster startup and up to 2x overall lower cost compared to other JavaScript runtimes running on AWS Lambda.
+It's is built in Rust, utilising QuickJS as JavaScript engine, ensuring efficient memory usage and swift startup. (#188)

 ### Data, Big Data and Databases

 **amazon-bedrock-synthetic-manufacturing-data-generator**